VerboteneZone/RF-Bridge-EFM8BB1/README.md

 Currently version 3 is getting developed.
 So please use everytime the last .HEX file in the "generic_bucket" branch:
 [beta v3](https://github.com/Portisch/RF-Bridge-EFM8BB1/blob/generic_bucket/Keil%208051%20v9.53%20-%20Release/RF-Bridge-EFM8BB1.hex)

+### Information
+Currently I do not own a working RF bridge so developing the firmware is stopped right now!